Devon Levi: Draft and college

-He was drafted 212th overall by the Florida Panthers in the seventh round of the 2020 NHL Entry Draft.
+He was drafted 212th overall by the Florida Panthers in the 7th round of the 2020 NHL entry draft.
 On July 24, 2021, Levi's NHL rights, along with a 2022 first-round pick, were traded by the Panthers to the Buffalo Sabres in exchange for Sam Reinhart.

 Levi committed to play in Boston for the NCAA Division I Northeastern University's Huskies men's ice hockey team, starting in the 2020–21 season.
-However, Levi did not begin his college career until the following season due to his lingering rib injury.
-Levi is majoring in computer science at Northeastern, which he is attending on scholarship.
+However, Levi did not begin his college career until the following season, due to his lingering rib injury.
+Levi majored in computer science at Northeastern, where he attended on scholarship.
 He was named to the Hockey East All-Academic Team for 2020–21.

-He began his NCAA career, playing in the 2021–22 season for Northeastern, with back-to-back shutouts.
+He began his NCAA career in the 2021–22 season after missing the 2020–21 season with a rib injury suffered in the 2021 World Junior Ice Hockey Championships.
+He began his career with Northeastern by putting up back-to-back shutouts.
 In both October and November 2021, Levi was named Hockey East Pro Ambitions Rookie of the Month.
 By mid-season, he had set the Northeastern record for shutouts in a season.
+Levi finished the 2021–22 season with a .952 SV%, tying Connor Hellebuyck for the second best single season save percentage in NCAA history.
+Levi won the Mike Richter Award as the top college goaltender and led Northeastern to the Hockey East regular season title.

-At Northeastern University's victory in the 2023 Beanpot Tournament, Levi was awarded both the Eberly Award for being the goaltender with the highest save percentage and the Most Valuable Player award.
+In 2022–23, Levi led Northeastern to a victory in the Beanpot tournament.
+Levi won both the tournament MVP and the Eberly award for having the best save percentage after stopping 63 of 66 shots.
+Levi once again led the country in save percentage during the regular season and won the Mike Richter award for a second consecutive season, becoming the first player to accomplish this feat.
+Levi's college career ended with a loss to Providence in the Hockey East playoffs, and he finished his NCAA Career with the second best career SV% in NCAA history.